gurditsingh/hydeout/_posts/test.md

 ## What are internal topics used in Kafka Streams?
 when we create any streaming application kafka internally creates few topics to manage the state and other aspects of streaming.

  1. Repartitioning Topic :- In case of your streaming application if you start transforming the key of your stream, a repartition will happen and create internal topic for repartitioning.
- As soon as
+The operation which can possibly change the key are Map, FlatMap and

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMzk1MTU0NTQsMTY3ODU4NTE5NSwtNT
+eyJoaXN0b3J5IjpbLTE4OTMyNTQzOTksMTY3ODU4NTE5NSwtNT
 AxMDEzMjYxLDIwMzY3NzI0NDMsLTIwODg3NDY2MTIsLTk1MDAy
 NTAxMiwtNTA0MjczNDcwLC0xMTYxNzQwNTc1LC0yMTQ2NTEwMD
 AzLDIwODI2MDE2MTYsLTIxMTM3Mjk5MzIsLTkzMTYyMTk1LDYz